pkdone/MongoSecurityPlaypen/README.md

 * It may take around 10-15 minutes to complete execution, mainly depending on the speed of the host's internet connection.
 * If the internet connection is very slow, the build process may fail with an error due to the CentOS/RedHat package manager (yum) timing out when trying to download binaries.
 * Once completed, the results from the Test Client Python Application will have been displayed towards the end of the Vagrant output text in the console, showing some data queried from the MongoDB replica set.
+* If the configuration process results in an error, run 'vargant destroy -f' and then try again, as sometimes old environments can get in the way.

 ## 2  Tips for Exploring & Playing With the Configured Environment